Alpha-Stochastic-Research/asr-theory-of-speculation/REPRODUCIBILITY.md

 It automatically checks that:

 - the package installs correctly;
-- the public import interface works;
+- the public ASR import interface works;
 - the test suite passes;
 - both reproduction scripts run;
-- both figures are generated.
+- both figures are generated;
+- the package builds successfully;
+- distribution metadata passes validation.

 ---